microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

     Hint: Ensure that the Reply URL matches the FHIR sample web app URL

     - Configure a new Web platform under Authentication blade
-        - Set Redirect URIs to [FHIR Server URL]
+        - Set Redirect URIs to [sample web app URL]
         - Enable Implicit Grant by selecting Access token and ID tokens
         - Configure permissions for Azure Healthcare APIs with User_Impersonation permission (if needed)